rosaaghdam/COVID-19/README.md

 First, we use two algorithms [Algorithm1 folder and Algorithm2 folder] to find the candidate set of proteins from biological networks that lead to a major disruption in the network.

 To run the Algorithm1 follow the Readme.txt steps in Algorithm1 Folder.
-See the output of Algorithm1 in "Essential_Proteins_related_to_Covid_19.xlsx" file in sheet name output_Cut1.
+See the output of Algorithm1 in "Essential_Proteins_related_to_Covid_19.xlsx" file in sheet named output_Cut1.

 To run the Algorithm2 follow the Readme.txt steps in Algorithm2 Folder.
-See the output of Algorithm2 in "Essential_Proteins_related_to_Covid_19.xlsx" file in sheet name output_Cut2.
+See the output of Algorithm2 in "Essential_Proteins_related_to_Covid_19.xlsx" file in sheet named output_Cut2.

 Next, we identify proteins in our candidate set that are associated with some underlying diseases related to COVID-19.
 We select 93 proteins as a final set of essential proteins related to disease pathology.
-To access the 93 proteins see Essential_Protein_related_to_Covid_19_Pathology.xlsx file in sheet name "E".
+To access the 93 proteins see Essential_Protein_related_to_Covid_19_Pathology.xlsx file in sheet named "E".

 Finally, we evaluated these proteins with respect to the related pathways with DAVID tools (see "Pathways.xlsx" file).